jxxcarlson/markup-experiments/README.md

 of a block is given by the word following the pipe character.
-The remaining words of the block header are viewed as arguments to the block, which we think of as a function.
+The remaining words of the block header are viewed as arguments to the block header.
 See
 [Rational Markup](https://github.com/jxxcarlson/rational-markup/blob/master/rationalMarkup.md)
 for more details.